NoNPCSociety/nonpcsociety.github.io/README.md

 $NONPC uses the standard Solana SPL Token Program.
 No custom token contract is deployed.
-The Awakening Flywheel Experiment (AFX) was first introduced by No NPC Society in 2026.
+The Awakening Flywheel Experiment (AFX) is an original protocol architecture designed and formally defined by No NPC Society in 2026.

 Operational procedures for treasury management are executed through multisig governance.